Adityavyawahare/AllSafe/README.md

 ------------------------------------------------------------------------

- PROJECT TITLE: Allsafe
+ -PROJECT TITLE: Allsafe
- PURPOSE OF PROJECT: Learn Cryptographic and hashing algorithms and its implementation VERSION or DATE:
+ -PURPOSE OF PROJECT: Learn Cryptographic and hashing algorithms and its implementation -VERSION or DATE:
- HOW TO START THIS PROJECT: python main.py
+ -HOW TO START THIS PROJECT: python main.py
- USER INSTRUCTIONS:
+ -USER INSTRUCTIONS:

 # Tkinter Tutorial for Beginners